Enable two-factor authentication

 Hardware keys

-For higher-threat situations, a hardware security key (such as a YubiKey) is more resistant to phishing than an authenticator app, because the key will only respond to the genuine site it was registered with.
-It will not hand over a code to a convincing fake.
+For higher-threat situations, a hardware security key such as a YubiKey resists phishing better than an authenticator app, because it only responds to the genuine site it was registered with and will not hand a code to a convincing fake.

-Hardware keys work well as a second 2FA method on top of an authenticator app: use the app for daily convenience, register the key as a backup.
+Hardware keys work well as a second method on top of an app: the app for daily convenience, the key registered as a backup.